 PSY 204 Cr.3

-This course introduces students to various clinical presentations of psychopathology that may occur throughout human development.
+This course introduces students to various clinical presentations of psychopathology that may occur throughout human development from a trauma-informed perspective.
 It provides an overview of specific psychological disorders as well as disorder-specific etiological considerations, associated clinical features, defining characteristics, and diagnostic criteria.
 The course also includes overviews of current treatments for the major disorders, and ethical considerations in mental health care.
 Prerequisite: PSY 100 or PSY 212; sophomore standing.
 Offered Fall, Spring, Summer.

 PSY 205 Cr.3

 This course is a general overview of ways that psychological science can be applied to individuals' lives to increase effective behavior.
 Course themes include exploring ways to improve enactment of roles through the lifespan such as student, parent, worker, and life partner.
 Topics may include: coping and stress; alcohol and drugs; relationships; and workplace skills and career issues.
 Prerequisite: PSY 100.
 Offered Annually.

 PSY 212 Cr.3